SilentVoid13/Templater/README.md

 ### 3. Use your template files

-Now you can click on the **Templater** icon located on the left-side bar.
+Now you can click on the **Templater** icon located on the left-side ribbon.
 You can now choose your template file created in **step 2**.
 It will then automatically replace all the template patterns with the corresponding output.

 ## Internal Templates